ws500981/InSTability/README.md

 with other spots.
 Higher scores indicate that a spot's cluster membership is less stable across runs.

-The workflow overview should be saved as **`fig1.png` in the repository root**, in the same directory as this README.
-The image above will then render automatically on GitHub.

 ## Installation

 To install the dependencies, we recommend using Conda: